drep2718/180GroupProject/README.md

 ## Phase 2: The program is now thread safe, with added servers that can work with clients concurrently.
 ### Client class:
 - Allows users to connect with the server class
-- Displays choices for users to choose (logging in/out, creating accounts, exit, etc.)
+- Displays choices for users to choose (logging in/out, creating accounts, exiting, etc.)
 ### Server class:
 Processes every command that the user wishes to make, including logging in/out, creating accounts, adding/blocking/removing friends, and sending/deleting messages.
 ### ThreadSafe class: